dennorske/samp-packet-proxy/README.md

 2. Iptables makes sure to limit the rate at which the host responds to 10/sec.
 3. It hides the server behind the proxy, so only the proxy can ask "hey what is your status" - and then the proxy spreads this information to the clients when they ask for information.
 4. It does this only at the server public port (e.g. 7777)
+5. Avoids the single-threaded workload being too high on the sa-mp server

 ## What does it not do?
 1. It does not protect you against DDOS attacks.